BIG-SA/BASH-Intro-2018/notes/2_filters.md

 ```

 For small files like this, it's very fast to calculate, but can be a fair bit slower for large files.
-We can also run this on an entire directory, or a subset of files, using the wild cards from last week.
+We can also run this on an entire directory, or a subset of files, using the wild cards from last session.

 ```
 md5sum *gtf